ujjwalishere/ujjwalishere.github.io/content/about.md

 +++
 ![My Image](/images/ujjwal.jpeg)

-I am Ujjwal, currently an undergraduate student at Azim Premji University Bengaluru majoring in Environmental Science and Sustainability.
+I am Ujjwal, currently an undergraduate student at Azim Premji University, Bengaluru; Majoring in Environmental Science and Sustainability.

 I can not say I am something or the other because I feel like i am not good at anything.
 Sometimes I code, write poetry, play volleyball, click some beautiful pictures, just explore some random topic like "Matrioshka brain or Ligo".
 I like opening things up and looking up what inside them or repairing broken old things.

 I thrive on exploring real world challenges and solving them by things I learn in classroom.
 I try to learn new things and explore world without the presumption of achieving something from that knowledge.
 I think this is what me makes me human.